Discover more about the best compensation management software on the market.

-There are varying ways that profit sharing can work, but typically it’s when a company contributes a portion of its pre-tax earnings into a pool that is then distributed to eligible employees.
-The amount that is distributed can depend on each employee’s salary.
+Profit sharing can work in varying ways, but typically, a company contributes a portion of its pre-tax earnings to a pool that is then distributed to eligible employees.
+The amount distributed can depend on each employee’s salary.

-Once this pool is created, it’s up to either HR professionals or C-suite leadership to create a plan as part of their benefits administration program for distribution.
+Once this pool is created, it’s up to either HR professionals or C-suite leadership to create a plan for distribution as part of their benefits administration program.
 The US Department of Labor recommends the following:

 The company’s profits are shared with employees in either the form of cash, stocks, or bonds.
 In a cash profit sharing plan, employees are awarded profit sharing contributions in the form of cash or checks, but sometimes also as stock.
 The amount is taxes as part of their regular income and is considered a type of employee bonus.